 WHEN TO VISIT ZERMATT

-For this one-day itinerary, the best time to visit Zermatt is from late June to mid-August, when the days are long, the hiking trails are open, and the Riffelberg Express is running.
+For this one-day itinerary, the best time to visit Zermatt is from late June to mid-August, when the days are long and the hiking trails are open.
+Another benefit of this timeframe is that the Riffelberg Express is open.

 GETTING TO ZERMATT

-A mix of Swiss tradition and urban cool, this boutique hotel is right in the middle of the old town.
-A stylish bar spills onto the street and it’s a great place to watch the world go by.
-We stayed here and loved it.
+- Unique Hotel Post – A mix of Swiss tradition and urban cool in this boutique hotel right in the middle of the old town.

 MORE SWITZERLAND GUIDES